(Approximate) Matrix Multiplication via Convolutions: Approximate Triple Product Polynomials

-The second approach we will present for solving \autoref{prob:group-theo-apx} is a non-black box approach.
+The second approach we will present is a non-black box approach.
 The idea is to embed the matrices into sets which are approximately TPP/STPP sets.
-For the sake of simplicity of presentation we will focus on TPP, but a similar argument could be made for STPP constructions.
-Relaxing the TPP condition allows for a smaller group size, and therefore assuming the group has an FFT algorithm, we obtain a fast algorithm to compute an approximate matrix multiplication.
+For the sake of simplicity of presentation we will focus on TPP.
+Relaxing the TPP condition allows for a smaller group size, and assuming the group has an FFT algorithm, we obtain a fast algorithm to compute an approximate matrix multiplication.